Sandra Ndale Gift Thompson

 The Rotary Club of Portobello supported by the Rotary clubs of Haddington, Tranent and Coatbridge, Airdrie & Monklands, Leith and Limbe (Malawi) as well as the very generous Portobello community have raised enough money to build our first Vocational Skills Centre.

-The warm and welcoming parishes of St John's and Mary Magdeline's in Portobello have welcomed STEKA's Sandra and Gift into their community.
-And in addition to supporting them both, they have committed to fundraising for a year to ensure they can build a Vocational Skills Centre.
-We're also hoping they will visit in 2019.
+The warm and welcoming parishes of St John's and Mary Magdeline's in Portobello have welcomed STEKA's Sandra, Abigail and Gift into their community.
+And have fundraised to build two Vocational Skills Centres.
+A church group visited STEKA in early 2020.

-Like many other volunteers, who have visited STEKA, Anna has developed a strong and meaningful relationship with STEKA and has recently raised £7,200 to fund a Vocational Skills Centre.
+Like many other volunteers, who have visited STEKA, Anna has developed a strong and meaningful relationship with STEKA and has recently raises funds for the STEKA Centre.

 Businesses such as Bondgate Bakery in Otley and Friday St and Green Kilt in Portobello have raised essential funds by selling STEKA made bags and aprons (the production of which supports many more Malawians too).